golems/HuboCan/README.md

 :warning: Due to unfortunate circumstances, this project is no longer supported, and its development is incomplete in a few respects.
-If you are interested in continuing the development effort, you are welcome to contact the original creator @mxgrey.
+If you are interested in continuing the development effort, you are welcome to contact the original creator @mxgrey

 A complete framework for real-time operation of Hubo on Linux.
 This single framework is intended to work seamlessly for every version of Hubo which currently exists and which may exist in the future